SreevikramR/chess-app/README.md

-# :construction: WORK IN PROGRESS :construction:
+# :construction: CHANGE OF FRAMEWORK :construction:

 ## Overview

-This is a website that helps learn and master chess openings.
+This app is being built with NextJS in a new repository here - [Learn Openings](https://github.com/SreevikramR/learn-openings)